 - CC BY-SA: you can use and adapt the work as you wish as long as you credit the original author… but the resulting work (your podcast episode) must be released under the same license.
 This might not be something you want to do.

 - CC BY-NC-SA: includes the obligations and limitations of all the previously mentioned licenses.
 You cannot make commercial usage of the work, and your resulting work must be released under the same license, also excluding commercial usage.
-This means your podcast episode cannot feature paid advertisements, for example.

 - CC BY-NC-ND: merges the obligations and limitations of ND with NC.